terrencewei/DEMO-SpringCloudStudy/README.md

             5. Add new query to get max product id when initData in Product service to support initData resume from break-point
             6. Refactor all env property name to static String
             7. Change all 'forward' action to 'redirect' to keep request stateless
-            8. Rename some class variable follow ATG project, use 'm' as prefix CLI building scripts:
+            8. (deperated)Rename some class variable follow ATG project, use 'm' as prefix
+            NOTICE: this rule is not suitable with lombok annotaions @Getter/@Setter
+            9. lombok annotations:  @Getter/@Setter/@NoArgsConstructor/@AllArgsConstructor annotaion, or using @Data can more simplify annotations above
+            Important:
+                DO NOT use @Data with @Entity together, will cause OOM by override the hashCode method by @Data when connect to mysql
+                NO NOT use lombok annotations with @Entity/rest API, may cause many problem, such as infinite-recursion when being parsed json then cause OOM
+                NO NOT use @Getter/@Setter with variables starts with 'm' as prefix
+                @Many-to-one may also cause infinite-recursion when being parsed json CLI building scripts:
             1. docker-compose.yml, startAll.sh, stopAll.sh, start.sh under each modules, using docker-compose
             These scripts were created by me from another project https://stash.aaxisgroup.net/projects/ATH/repos/springcloud-verification/browse